kuczko/angularCircleCI/README.md

   - Added smoke tests after each deployment

 - please add a job for acceptance tests
+  - Added acceptance test

 - assuming that acceptance test can run 1 hour but developers can push multiple times a day, how do you solve a problem of running these tests?
+  - We can run them locally on pipeline runner as in my acceptance_tests proposal or on dynamic environments - but if we are using some paid services it might cause singificant cost to run heavy tasks there.
+In order to avoid those costs we can improve strategy to cancel pipeline if there is new pipeline related to same branch and start them from scratch on new version(Auto-cancel redundant builds option in CircleCI), or finish current tests(to give developer any feedback faster), but skip next ones except last (technically skip job pipeline to branch which was not started yet).

 - What is your zero down time deployment strategy?
   - Assuming that application can run in parallel and database updates are non-blocking, then we can just bring new application, check if it runs(smoke tests?) and replace target on load balancer (blue/green deployment).
 This can be also improved by using canary deployment strategy - redirecting only part of traffic to new version, while still running old